ABOUT THE INDEX

 ICATI

-Each Infotrak CATI interviewer (ICI) sits behind a CATI station and initiates the interview sessions.
+Each Infotrak CAT interviewer (IC) sits behind a CATI station and initiates the interview sessions.

-The ICATI uses a predictive dialer which randomly selects and assigns numbers to each ICI.
+The ICATl uses a predictive dialer which randomly selects and assigns numbers to each ICI.

 Limitations of the Study